bologer/anycomment.io/readme.txt

 **Fixes:**

 * Fixed issue when update comment and then reply action still was on the update action when sending comment, #205
+* Fixed issue with news description having "?" in Russian language

 = 0.0.59 – 06.10.2018 =